grega/blog/content/posts/flight-finder-display/index.md

 The server is build using Flask (I'd usually reach for Ruby and Sinatra but I don't write Python often, as you'll likely be able to tell, and thought it would at least be nice to keep the whole stack in Python).
 It's hosted on a small VPS set up to be multi-tenant and easily deployable using [Dokku](https://dokku.com/) (my go-to for running small / medium applications in a Heroku-like environment).
 There are docs on setting that up here: [https://github.com/grega/flight-finder/blob/main/docs/dokku.md](https://github.com/grega/flight-finder/blob/main/docs/dokku.md)

+### Device software

 For the device I wrote a simple MicroPython script that runs on the Raspberry Pi RP2350 chip on the Interstate 75 W board (using [Pimoroni's Interstate 75 library](https://github.com/pimoroni/interstate75)), which queries the server every minute (configurable) and displays the flight information on the LED matrix:

 [https://github.com/grega/flight-finder/tree/main/examples/interstate75](https://github.com/grega/flight-finder/tree/main/examples/interstate75)

-There are some utility functions to format the flight information nicely for display's limited screen space and resolution, a "ticker" animation for showing how long until the next refresh, along with a "quiet time" option for turning the display off automatically during certain hours (eg. overnight).
+There are some utility functions to format the flight information nicely for display's limited screen space and resolution, a bar animation for showing how long until the next refresh, "bright mode" for high levels of ambient light (the default is a little more subdued), along with a "quiet time" option for turning the display off automatically during certain hours (eg. overnight).

+I've kept this as simple as I felt was appropriate, and there's certainly room for improvements / nice-to-haves (see ["future work" below](#future-work)).

 ## Case